-Google explained that several processing operations take place both on the server-side and clientside to provide the Spelling & Grammar functionality to users.
-Google logs data for Spelling & Grammar on the user's client because users interact with the feature (e.g. user clicks accept/reject spelling or grammar suggestions) on the client side.
+Google explained that there is a mixture of processing that takes place both on the server-side and client-side to provide the Spelling & Grammar functionality to users.
+Google logs data for Spelling & Grammar on the user's client because users interact with the feature (e.g., user clicks accept/reject spelling or grammar suggestions) on the client side.
 As quoted in the Figure 20 below, Google has programmed the client (browser) to send the data to its own cloud servers to be able to verify that the feature is working properly.

-Figure 20: Google new explanation about the Spelling and grammar check31
+Figure 20: Google new explanation about the Spelling and grammar check34